martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 1. In the "Create New Link" section:
    - Search for and select an admin from the left column
    - Search for and select a specialist from the right column
-2. Review the preview showing: "Admin Name → Beautician Name"
+2. Review the preview showing: "Admin Name → Specialist Name"
-3. Click "Link Admin to Beautician" button
+3. Click "Link Admin to Specialist" button
 4. Success toast appears confirming the link
 5. The link appears in the "Current Links" table below